carmenbianca/report-liferay/report.md

 #### How and by whom are licensing compliance issues reported to Legal? {-}

-Licensing compliance issues are reported through JIRA tickets, using the "FOSS Project" ticket category.
-There are separate ticket types for \gls{inbound} and
+Licensing compliance issues are reported through JIRA tickets, using the "\gls{foss} Project" ticket category.
+There are separate ticket types for
-\gls{outbound} issues.
+\gls{inbound} and \gls{outbound} issues.
 Anyone can make these tickets, but usually it's developers themselves, developer leads, or product managers.

+However, a good portion of developers aren't familiar with \gls{open-source}.
+Matija affirmed that some developers could not give a sufficient definition of
+\gls{foss}, instead roughly defining it as "when you can see the source code".

 #### Does Legal search for licensing compliance issues?
 If so, how? {-}

 The short answer to this is yes.
-Matija follows several keywords (e.g., "open source", "copyright", etc.) in JIRA.
+Matija follows several keywords (e.g., "\gls{open-source}", "\gls{copyright}", etc.) in JIRA.
 Whenever one such keyword is mentioned in an issue, Matija gets a notification.

 Furthermore, scans using FOSSology and FOSSID are done for releases of Liferay.
 This process finds licensing compliance issues without depending on reports from